bleech/flynt-docs/content/tutorials/creating-component/passing-data-view.md

 ## Adding your component to a field group
 Because Flynt uses ACF, we can group together fields and assign each group [location rules](https://www.advancedcustomfields.com/resources/creating-a-field-group/#location) for where they should show up in the WordPress administrator back end.
 We do this using JSON configuration files, all of which can be found in `config/fieldGroups`.

-Since we want to make our component available on all pages, we will add our component to the `pageComponents.json` fieldGroup in `config/fieldGroups/pageComponents.json`.
+Since we want to make our component available on all pages, we will add our component to the `pageComponents.json` field group in `config/fieldGroups/pageComponents.json`.

 Replace the contents of `pageComponents.json` with the following: